olga12401/DuckDB/README.md

 ```
 ![alt text](image-4.png)

-'Creating a Table from Parquet Data'
+2. Creating a Table from Parquet Data

 If you want to load the data from a Parquet file into a DuckDB table:
 ```
 CREATE TABLE my_table AS SELECT * FROM read_parquet('path/to/mtcars.parquet');